YaleDHLab/lab-workshops/neural-style-transfer/README.md

 ```

 ### Experiment 3: Adaptive & AdaIN, Output as New Input
 1. Staying within the AdaIn Style Transfer model, let's add a new content image.
-Click the dropdown and this time, let's select the output image from our Adaptive-Style-Transfer experiment.
+Click the dropdown and this time, let's select the output image from our Adaptive Style Transfer experiment.
-2. For the style image, Yayoi Kusama's *Resplendent Stars of the Universe*.
+2. For the style image, select Yayoi Kusama's *Resplendent Stars of the Universe*.
 3. Save the output file — be sure to include some indication that we used the output from the Adaptive Style Transfer model:
 ```
 ast_golden_monet-resplendent